ducktapeai/ducktape/README.md

 ducktape calendar create "Client_Call" 2025-04-12 14:00 15:00 "Work" --zoom
 ```

-> **Important: When using the terminal directly, event titles with spaces must be enclosed in quotes.**
+> **Important: When using the terminal directly, event titles with spaces must be enclosed in quotes.This will be fixed to allow spaces in a coming release**
 >
 > When quotes are not properly handled by your terminal, use underscores or hyphens instead:
 > ```bash